 Monday-Friday Saturday Sunday Building Hours 7:30 a.m.to 5:30 p.m.
-Closed Closed

-Swipe access Faculty/Staff swipe access Faculty/Staff swipe access Faculty/Staff swipe access 6 a.m. to 6 p.m.
-6 a.m. to 6 p.m.
-6 a.m. to 6 p.m.
+Closed Closed Swipe access Faculty/Staff swipe access 6 a.m. to 6 p.m.
+Faculty/Staff swipe access 6 a.m. to 6 p.m.
+Faculty/Staff swipe access 6 a.m. to 6 p.m.

 Permission for student accessibility during hours when the building is locked is obtained through the science faculty and the Vice President for Student Development's office.
-Both the science faulty and the Vice President for Student Development's office will notify the Director of Safety and Security with a list of names of approved students who were given persimmon to access the labs after hours.
+Both the science faulty and the Vice President for Student Development's office will notify the Director of Safety and Security with a list of names of approved students who were given permission to access the labs after hours.